OpenSKOS/API/doc/OpenSKOS-API.md

 ## prefixes

 NOTE: the namespaces are currently hardcoded (not in the MySQL anymore or in application.ini), so to make the set extensible (again) will require some work.

+## ping

+Gives info about the OpenSKOS instance, e.g., version, health.

+## vocab

+Gives an RDFS resource describing properties and classes in the openskos namespace.

+NOTE: might have to be only available on the openskos.org, i.e., http://openskos.org/vocab.
+This should correspond with the openskos namespace URI (`xmlns:openskos="http://openskos.org/vocab#"`).
+However, at the moment this is `http://openskos.org/xmlns#`.